SnapMLA: Efficient Long-Context MLA Decoding via Hardware-Aware FP8 Quantized Pipelining: Experiments

 \paragraph{Models and Baselines} We evaluate state-of-the-art MLA LLMs from two different series: \textit{DeepSeek-V3.1} \cite{liu2024deepseekv3} and \textit{LongCat-Flash-Thinking} \cite{team2025longcat1}. \textit{DeepSeek-V3.1} is a mixture-of-experts (MoE) LLM with 671 billion total parameters, activating 37 billion parameters per token. \textit{LongCat-Flash} is a 560-billion-parameter MoE LLM optimized for computational efficiency.
 It dynamically allocates computational resources by activating between 18.6 billion and 31.3 billion parameters per token, depending on the \textit{Zero-Computation Expert} mechanism.
 Additionally, it enhances the computation-communication overlap through the \textit{Shortcut-connected MoE} design.

 We use FlashMLA \cite{shah2024flashattention3} (the standard BF16 implementation) as our baseline, serving as the reference for both benchmark accuracy and efficiency performance.
+Details of the benchmarks used in the experiments are provided in Appendix \ref{appendix_benchmark}.
 FlashMLA is a specialized attention kernel optimized for the MLA proposed by DeepSeek \cite{liu2024deepseekv3}, specifically tailored for NVIDIA Hopper GPUs.
 For the FP8 experiments, we adopt the E4M3 format for efficient KV cache and MLA computation.